TensorTemplar/hls_streamer/README.md

 ## Synopsis

-A simple RTSP to HLS stream converter using a ffmpeg subprocess with some scaffolding to make it easy to scale by running a container per source RTSP(s) stream.
+A simple RTSP to HLS stream converter using a gstreamer subprocess with some scaffolding to make it easy to scale by running a container per source RTSP(s) stream.

 It will publish publishing `http://<hostname>:<port>/hls_stream/stream.m3u8` by default and optionally register itself in etcd under `/services/hls_streamer_{last 3 characters of source stream ip}` - to enable this pass `ENABLE_DISCOVERY="True"` as an environment variable.

 ## Requirements

-ffmpeg on the host and docker

-Python 3.11+ for the tests
+Docker installed on your machine, `--net=host` may not work on all platforms.

 ## How to run tests